 Word-of-mouth works both ways- negative and positive experiences will be passed on, and while a negative experience is far more likely to be told to many different people, when someone is asked to refer a company for a specific good or service, they’re only going to refer companies that they feel have treated them well.

 It increases your profit

-Infoquest performed a study that looked at the surveys of more than 20,000 customers in 40 different countries.
+Infoquest performed a study that looked at the surveys (like email surveys, app surveys) of more than 20,000 customers in 40 different countries.
 The results showed that a customer who is totally satisfied will contribute 2.6 times the amount of revenue to a company as a customer who is only somewhat satisfied.

 A customer who is totally satisfied will contribute a huge 14 times more revenue than a customer who describes themselves as “somewhat dissatisfied”.

 In today’s increasingly interconnected world, negative word of mouth can kill a company.
 A totally dissatisfied customer will decrease revenue at a rate that’s equal to 1.8 times what your totally satisfied customers would contribute, since it’s now so much easier for negative reviews to be spread across various social media platforms (how often have we seen posts on Facebook about a business who treated a customer poorly?)

 Keeping your customers satisfied will ensure they stay loyal to your business, and it’s much less expensive to keep a current customer happy than it is to find new customers.

 According to Econsultancy, 70% of the companies surveyed agreed that it’s cheaper to retain customers than acquire them, and the companies also said that they achieve a better return on investment when they invest in relationship marketing compared to acquisition marketing.